chickennuggets2/chickennuggets2/README.md

 ![3nqokr](https://github.com/user-attachments/assets/51ecfad1-8dc4-4556-9bdc-a72e8cb7e6e4)

-Hi ! u can call me Nono\Norx\Nora or idk whatever u want
+Hi ! u can call me Nono\Nora

 Yeah, im new on Git so i'd like to make some new friends here

 My english is not perfect cuz im actually from Hungary so if i say something wrong u can correct me just dont making me feel like an idiot (or u can just ignoring. ig its not so bad that u cant understand what im trying to say)

 idk what else to say, so...: